romi/plant-imager/docs/docker/virtualplantimager.md

     ./docker/run.sh -db /data/ROMI/DB
     ```
 === "docker run"
-    From any directory, use the `docker run` command as follows:
+    From any directory, assuming you created a `romi` group, use the `docker run` command as follows:
     ```shell
     export ROMI_DB=/data/ROMI/DB
+    # Get the GID associtated to the 'romi' group:
+    gid=$(getent group romi | cut --delimiter ':' --fields 3) # get the 'gid' of this group
+    # Start the container:
     docker run --runtime=nvidia --gpus all \
     --env PYOPENCL_CTX='0' \
+    --user romi:${gid} \
     -v $ROMI_DB:/myapp/db \
-    -it roboticsmicrofarms/plantimager:latest
+    -it roboticsmicrofarms/virtualplantimager:latest
     ```

-This should start the latest pre-built `roboticsmicrofarms/plantimager` docker image in interactive mode.
+This should start the latest pre-built `roboticsmicrofarms/virtualplantimager` docker image in interactive mode.
 The database location inside the docker container is `/myapp/db`.

 !!! note